-One-semester course designed to meet the physical science requirement for elementary education or the science requirement for the CORE.
+One-semester course designed to meet the physical science requirement for elementary education or the science requirement for the Core.
 Topics will include mechanics, heat, electricity, magnetism, sound, and light.
 Additional topics may include chemistry, fluids, nuclear physics, or astronomy.
 Three one-hour lectures and one 2-hour laboratory per week.
 Prerequisite: none.
 Equivalent of high school algebra recommended.
 Offered fall semester if warranted by sufficient demand.
 Lab fee required.
+Not currently offered.